JonathanWilbur/asn1-ts/README.md

 * Version: _See `version` file or git tags._

-**Version 1.0.0 has not been released yet, meaning that I, as the maker of this library, strongly advise against using this in anything production-facing.
-I know that there are currently vulnerabilities in this library.
-Do not use it yet.**
+**Version 1.0.0 has not been released yet, meaning that I, as the maker of this library, strongly advise against using this in anything production-facing.**

 This library was based off of my [D ASN.1 Library](https://github.com/JonathanWilbur/asn1-d), so please forgive me if there are mistakes in the documentation that refer to